FrBrenno/lisa_project/README.md

 This project, PROJ-H402 Image Acquisition with Plenoptic Camera, aims to provide a comprehensive solution for image acquisition and calibration with a plenoptic camera setup.
 It encompasses various functionalities, including image preprocessing, circle detection, error computation, and calibration result analysis.
 By leveraging the Model-View-Controller (MVC) architecture and integrating with external APIs and hardware, the software offers a versatile platform for users to calibrate micro-lens arrays and analyze captured images.

+The project was submitted on the 20th of June and presented to jury on the 24th of June.
+The final version of the project as well as its revised report is available in the branch delivered_version.
 ## Installation

 To install the necessary libraries and software for this project, follow these steps: